 Weightlifting injuries are very common and include severe injuries such as Degenerative Disc Disease, along with hamstring pulls, sprains, tennis elbow, IT band injuries, patellar tendonitis, and more.

-If you are suffering from acute or chronic pain due to a sports activity and need help we invite you to talk with our team of talented pain management specialists at Unique Pain Medicine.
+If you are suffering from acute or chronic pain due to a sports injury, we invite you to talk with our team of talented pain management specialists at Unique Pain Medicine.
 You can learn more about different types of pain and pain management as well as schedule an appointment by calling 929-363-0303.

 We look forward to seeing you.